What are the Functions of SBR Technology in STP Plant?

 SBR technology offers several advantages, including precise control over the treatment process, adaptability to varying influent conditions, and the potential for nutrient removal.
 It is particularly effective in the removal of organic matter, suspended solids, and contaminants, making it a valuable tool in wastewater treatment for industries and municipalities aiming to meet stringent water quality standards and environmental regulations.

-Overall, SBR technology is known for its adaptability and effectiveness in treating wastewater, making it a popular choice in various industrial, municipal, and environmental applications.
+Overall, STP SBR technology is known for its adaptability and effectiveness in treating wastewater, making it a popular choice in various industrial, municipal, and environmental applications.
 Its functions are designed to efficiently remove contaminants and improve the quality of wastewater before it is discharged or reused.